-4. Effective Date and Time: (Optional) Date: (must not be later than Time: the certificate is filed) 5.
-Information Being Changed: (Domestic corporations only) ☐ The end ☐ The register ☐ The property ☐ The direct ☐ The direct ☐ IRS tarticle ☐ Article ☐ Other. es the following effect: Intity name has been amended.
-Registered agent has been change ered agent) Intity name has been amended.
-Intity name has been amended agent) Intity has been amended and agent has been added.
-Intity name has been amended. ed. (attach C nended. ended. artners have ertificate of Acceptance from been amended.
-See below: (attach additional page(s) if necessary) 6.
-Signature: (Required) Signature of If any proposed a Officer or Authorized Signer Officer or Authorized Signer amendment would alter or change as of outstanding shares, then the as Chief Exe Title Title or any relative or other right gives to be approved by the vote, in a addition to of each class or s power thereof. te otherwise required, of the holders eries affected by the amendment re any required or optional infor egardless to lir mitations or restrictions on the vo (attach additional page(s) if nece
+4. Effective Date and Date: Time: Time: (Optional) (must not be later than 90 days after the certificate is filed) 5.
+Information Being Changed: (Domestic corporations only) ☐ The er ☐ The registe ☐ The point ∞ The au ☐ The di ☐ IRS ta ☐ Article ☐ Other. is the following effect: httity name has been amended. egistered agent has been chang ered agent) urpose of the entity has been and uthorized shares have been among rectors, managers or general part x language has been added. s have been added. s have been deleted. ed. (attach C nended. ended. artners have Certificate of Acceptance from new (attach additional p bage(s) if nece essary) 6.
+Signature: (Required) X Signature of C Officer or Authorized Signer Chief Exe ecutive Officer Title If any proposed a any class or serie the affirmative vol of each class or s power thereof. s of outstanding shares, then the a te otherwise required, of the holders mendment mu s of shares rep egardless to lin Title e or any relative or other right given to ust be approved by the vote, in addition to presenting a majority of the voting power mitations or restrictions on the voting pace below: (attach additional page(s) if nece